Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Notes

-PRO TIP: It is best to shred the cheese yourself, as pre-shredded cheese tends to come coated in an anti-caking agent that affects how well it melts.
+• It is best to shred the cheese yourself, as pre-shredded cheese tends to come coated in a preservative that affects how well it melts.

 Nutrition